JpStRanGer/NordpoolToProfibus/README.md

 - [ArduinoJson.h](https://arduinojson.org/) - library for easy handling of Json data.
 - [SPI.h](https://www.arduino.cc/reference/en/language/functions/communication/spi/) - Serial library.
 - [Ethernet.h](https://www.arduino.cc/reference/en/libraries/ethernet/) - library for utilizing ethernet communication and sending/receive HTTP querys.

+## Launch
+> _TODO:_ How to run a project?
+Does a project has minimum hardware requirements?
+"We mentioned the libraries and their versions earlier.
+If necessary, technologies, launch, and hardware requirements can be merged together.\
+But if we split it into two subsections, it's worth to focus here specifically on launching a project.
+When we have a website or application, it can concerned setting up a local environment, a link to GitHub pages or deployed application on Heroku.
+Do we need input data?
+If so, in what format?"